saasbook/hw-http-intro/README.md

 1. Save the contents of the above `curl` command to a file and view the file as a browser would render it.
-Hint 1: adding `>filename` to a shell command redirects the command's output to be stored in that file.
+Hint 1: adding `> filename` to a shell command redirects the command's output to be stored in that file (naming your output file with a .html file extension may make it easier to render the file in a browser).
 Hint 2: if you save files in your Cloud9 workspace, they'll appear in the "file explorer" down the left-hand side; you can then open the file in the editor, and click "Preview" in the top nav bar to open that specific file in a preview web browser built into Cloud9.
 When the preview browser appears, you can also click its "pop out" tab to make the preview browser open in its own window.

 <details>